-Subservicing and Flow Purchase Agreements
+Subservicing Agreements

 In August 2020, Freedom Mortgage acquired RoundPoint Mortgage Servicing Corporation ("RoundPoint"), one of Aurora's subservicers and a seller of Fannie Mae and Freddie Mac MSRs pursuant to a flow purchase agreement with Aurora.
-The subservicing agreement with RoundPoint had an initial two-year term that expired in August 2019 and is subject to automatic renewal every two years for an additional two-year term these either party chooses not to renew.
-The current renewal term expires in August 2023.
+In September 2023, RoundPoint ceased being a wholly owned subsidiary of Freedom Mortgage when it was acquired by an unaffiliated entity, Matrix Financial Services Corporation.
+The subservicing agreement with RoundPoint had an initial term of two years and is subject to automatic renewal every two years for an additional two-year term unless either party chooses not to renew.
+The current renewal term expires in August 2025.
 The subservicing agreement may be terminated without cause by either party by giving notice as specified in the agreement.
 If the agreement is not renewed by Aurora or terminated by Aurora without cause, de-boarding fees will be due to the subservicer.
 Under the subservicing agreement, RoundPoint agrees to service the applicable mortgage loans in accordance with applicable law.
-Aurora received servicing fee income from RoundPoint of \$7.8 million and \$8.4 million during the three-month periods ended September 30, 2023 and September 30, 2023, 9 million and \$52.3 milli
+During the three-month period ended March 31, 2023, Aurora received \$8.2 million in servicing fee income from RoundPoint.
+During the three-month period ended March 31, 2023, Aurora paid RoundPoint \$1.3 million in servicing costs.
+The flow purchase agreement provides that RoundPoint may offer, and Aurora may purchase mortgage servicing rights from time to time on loans originated through RoundPoint's network of loan sellers.
+RoundPoint's sellers sell the loans to Fannie Mae or Freddie Mac and sell the mortgage servicing rights to RoundPoint which sells the MSR to Aurora.
+RoundPoint then subservices the loans for Aurora pursuant to the subservicing agreement.